HugoSTorres/website/content/post/fake-news.md

 Look.
 There's no doubt we need trustworthy news sources, but **the internet should not be that news source.**

-The internet is for platforms where _everybody_ can connect and share.
+The internet is for _platforms_ where _everybody_ can connect and share.

 Sometimes you will read things on the internet that are true.
-You'll look up Benjamin Franklin on Wikipedia and probably be okay with believing what you read.
+You can look up Benjamin Franklin on Wikipedia and probably be okay believing what you read.

 The vast majority of the time, you will read things on the internet that are **false**.